3urhan/3urhan/README.md

 - 👋 Hi, I’m @3urhan
-- 👀 I’m learning in Cyber security
+- 👀 I’m learning  Cyber security
-- 🌱 Languages I can code in are  cpp and python
+- 🌱  cpp python Javascript MERN stack
-- 💞 I also have knowledge of html and css
+- 💞  penetration testing, web app developmwnt
 - ⚡ Fun fact: This world is full of bugs that we need to solve.
 - If any of you can help me in my journey contact me
 - - 📫 Reach me via burhan.mughal2024@outlook.com